 - What kinds of community life, economics, and human maturity and courage do present and future generations of life on Earth need for us to be enacting today?

-The certificate consists of four courses (including at least two courses at HIU and up to two course equivalents taken elsewhere).
+The certificate consists of four courses.
 At HIU, these four courses are:

 - Eco-Care: Chaplaincy in a More-than-Human World

 - Contemplative Prayer Practices